 Now a large study of UK patients raises concerns about possible long-term brain side effects.

-Experts stress the findings, in JAMA Internal Medicine, do not prove there is a direct risk or mean that patients should come off the drugs.
+Experts stress the findings, in JAMA Internal Medicine, external, do not prove there is a direct risk or mean that patients should come off the drugs.